UniMath/agda-unimath/src/elementary-number-theory/nonzero-integers.lagda.md

 ## Properties

-### The integer image of a nonzero natural is nonzero
+### The integer image of a nonzero natural number is nonzero

 ```agda
 is-nonzero-int-ℕ : (n : ℕ) → is-nonzero-ℕ n → is-nonzero-ℤ (int-ℕ n)